 Of course, all age groups talk about the present, but many times there is a major difference in the tone of those conversations as well.
 Generally speaking, the younger the group the more excitement and enthusiasm they attach to their current daily activities.

-How can we continue to be excited about life?
+How can we continue manifest enthusiasm about life?

 Even though these observations appear to be age related, age is not as strong an influence as you might think.
 Why do I say that?
 Because I also know fairly young people, like Rick, who look back longingly on their glory days, as if life couldn’t possibly be that good again.